-The financial statements have been prepared on a historical cost convention on an accruals basis except for certain financial instrument, financial assets and defined employee benefits plan, which have been measured at fair value.
+The financial statements have been prepared on a historical cost convention on an accrual basis except for certain financial instruments, financial assets, and defined employee benefits plan, which have been measured at fair value.

 Financial Statements are presented in INR and all values are rounded to nearest Lakhs (INR 00,000) except when otherwise stated.